Regulation EC 2042/2003 details the rules for the continuing airworthiness and maintenance of aircraft subject to EASA regulation.

 You will need to provide

-- A completed Part 145 online application form submitted by the proposed Accountable Manager
+- A completed application form submitted by an Authorised Representative of the Company e.g. the proposed Accountable Manager.

-- A draft Maintenance Organisation Exposition (MOE) for the organization
+- A draft copy of the Maintenance Organisation Exposition (MOE)

-- Capability List if not included within the MOE
+- A draft copy of the Capability List if not included within the (MOE)

 What to expect

-- An automated email receipt following submission of the online application form.
+- An automated email receipt following submission of your Online application form.

 - A Technical Support Officer will make an initial assessment of your MOE and application and will contact you with any queries